mgatland/landoftreasure/README.md

 ## setup

-Clone this project and FNA into the same parent folder.
+Clone this project, FNA and LiteNetLib into the same parent folder.

 Open with Visual Studio.
-Run landoftreasure (the server) then lotclient (the client)
+Run lotserver then lotclient